MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/SetupWorkflow/how-to-create-workflows-from-workflow-templates.md

  If you just want to make a minor change to an approved document, you can reopen it temporarily, and then release it again, without requesting approval again.
 For more information, see [How to: Make Minor Changes to Approved Records](../../BusinessFunctionality/Workflow/how-to-make-minor-changes-to-approved-records.md).

  Approval of records must be set up as workflows, one workflow for each scenario, such as the Purchase Invoice Approval Workflow.
-The generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] includes workflow templates for approval of all types of sales and purchase documents and for other records, such as customer cards.
+The generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> includes workflow templates for approval of all types of sales and purchase documents and for other records, such as customer cards.
 For more information, see the list of workflow templates in the Workflow Templates window.

 ### To cancel an approval request